KonuTech/mlops-zoomcamp-project/README.md

 ### Steps to run the project

-The MLOps pipeline is fully dockerised and can be easily deployed via the following steps:
+At the moment, the MLOps pipeline is not dockerized.
+The work over the project's content will continue during [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) and [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) courses from [DataTalks.Club](https://datatalks.club/):

 1. Clone the [mlops-zoomcamp-project](https://github.com/KonuTech/mlops-zoomcamp-project) repository: